Computer Engineering Master of Science Degree

 Overview for Computer Engineering MS

-Why Study Computer Engineering at RIT?
+Why Pursue a Master's in Computer Engineering at RIT?

 • STEM-OPT Visa Eligible: The STEM Optional Practical Training (OPT) program allows full-time, on-campus international students on an F-1 student visa to stay and work in the U.S. for up to three years after graduation.